AnhTaiLe06/QR-Transfer_Project/README.md

 - HTML, CSS, JS (Jinja templates)
 - Render (for deployment)

+### Challenges Faced:
+During development, I encountered several challenges.
+One of the biggest issues was how to manage files from different users without mixing them up.
+At first, I saved all uploaded files in a single folder, which caused confusion and security problems.
+To solve that, I added the room system where each room has its own folder.
+Another challenge was testing the website on my phone using the local network.
+I learned how to find my local IP address and use it in Flask so my phone could connect to the app.
+Finally, deploying on Render also required some adjustments, such as handling static files correctly and making sure uploaded files were stored temporarily.

 #### If you want you can run it locally by clone the repository: https://github.com/AnhTaiLe06/QR-Tranfer_Project. (you need to change the local_ip in the code into your network ip to run locally)